eHealthAfrica/eHA-Academy-Capstone-Project/README.md

 # eHA-Academy-Capstone-Project 2022
-Hello, Welcome to the eHealth Africa Academy Capstone project.
-We happy that you have followed diligently and have gotten to this stage of learning in the Academy.
-There are few instructions to follow to get to the task for the Capstone project and finally complete it as espected.
-It should take 2weeks from the 16th of April 2022 to 30th of April 2022.
-You are to communicate your skills from the academy through the design that you are going to project with your CV.
+Hello, welcome to the eHealth Africa Academy Capstone project.
+Let us congratulate you for making it to this stage of learning in the Academy.
+We are happy that you have followed diligently and put in a lot of hard work to achieve this.
+Instructions have been outlined to enable you complete your Capstone project as expected.
+You have a duration of 2weeks from the 16th of April 2022 to 30th of April 2022 to work on your Project.
+You are to communicate the skills you have gathered at the Academy through the design that you will be projecting in completing the task.

-# Questions
+# The Project
-If you have any questions regarding this Capstone project, please open an issue on this repo and someone from the team will respond with answers.
+For your final project, you are required to create an online Resume for yourself and deploy it on Netlify.
+There are 4 files on this repo, each one identifying the tasks you have to complete to achieve the desired goal.
+Follow the instsuctions there-in serially till your project is completed.

 # Submissions
-Submission will be made through the slack channel by dropping the link to your Netlify page.
+Submissions will be made through the slack channel by submitting the link to your Netlify page.

-# Instructions
+# Questions
-For your final project, you will be building your personal online Resume and deploying it on Netlify.
-There are 4 Tasks files on this repo, follow the Instsuctions therein to execute the project.
+If you have any question regarding the Capstone project, please open an issue on this repo and someone from the team will respond with answers.